angular/angular/src/lib/form-field/form-field.md

 This error occurs when you have not added a form field control to your form field.
-If your form field contains a native `<input>` or `<textarea>` element, make sure you've added the `matInput` directive to it.
+If your form field contains a native `<input>` or `<textarea>` element, make sure you've added the `matInput` directive to it and have imported `MatInputModule`.
 Other components that can act as a form field control include `<mat-select>`, `<mat-chip-list>`, and any custom form field controls you've created.